auth0/docs/articles/flows/guides/single-page-login-flow/call-api-using-single-page-login-flow.md

   - secure-api
   - call-api
 ---
-# Call My API Using the Single-Page Login Flow
+# Call Your API Using the Single-Page Login Flow

 ::: note
 This tutorial will help you call your own API using the single-page login flow.
 If you want to learn how the flow works and why you should use it, see [Single-Page Login Flow](/flows/concepts/single-page-login-flow).
 If you want to learn to add login to your single-page application (SPA), see [Add Login Using the Single-Page Login Flow](/flows/guides/single-page-login-flow/add-login-using-single-page-login-flow).